functorz-tech/momen_doc/features/ai-feature-configuration/zai-configuration.md

 **Maximum Token per Round:** This is the maximum number of words that can be sent to the AI and received from the AI in each round.

 {% hint style="info" %}
 **Important Note:** When multi-turn conversations are enabled, each new round includes the context from previous rounds.
-This will result in an increasing number of words per round, consuming more tokens.
-Therefore, you need to set a word limit per round based on your business needs to avoid exceeding the model's processing capacity while efficiently using tokens.
+This will result in an increasing number of words per round, consuming more points.
+Therefore, you need to set a word limit per round based on your business needs to avoid exceeding the model's processing capacity while efficiently using points.
 {% endhint %}

 #### **Input Configuration**